Strategic Events & Campaign Development

 Donkeysaddle was building an ambitious campaign with dual purposes:

-Sustain and grow the work of their Palestine Grassroots Distribution Project (PGDP)
+Sustain and grow the work of their Grassroots Community Network (GCN)

 These initiatives needed powerful branding to raise support for their work with families in Gaza and beyond, and to empower communities to activate and respond to the issues raised.